DaraAdekore/Yapper-Backend/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-- Thanks to all contributors who have helped shape Yapper
 - Built with modern web technologies and best practices
-- Inspired by the need for location-based community chat applications
+- Inspired by curiosity and the need for location-based community chat applications